TechnoWolfTV/Adventurelands/mods/leads/README.md

 Compatibility
 -------------

-This mod supports Mobs Redo, Creatura, MineClone2, Mineclonia, Repixture, and Exile.
+This mod supports Mobs Redo, Creatura, VoxeLibre, Mineclonia, Repixture, and Exile.
 Other games and mob frameworks may also work.

 Minetest 5.5.0+ server required, Minetest 5.7.0+ client recommended.